 Office paper is recycled into paper towels, tissue paper and toilet paper.
 Corrugated cardboard becomes new cardboard and cereal boxes.

 Recycling shredded paper

-Put shredded paper in a large paper bag, old envelope or cardboard box and then place in the recycling bin.
-This will ensure it is contained and will not clog the recycling machinery.
+Put shredded paper in a large paper bag, old envelope or cardboard box and drop off at the Drysdale or Geelong Resource Recovery centre.